xyephy/whive/doc/psbt.md

-# PSBT Howto for Whive Core
+# PSBT Howto for Whiveyes Core

-Since Whive Core 2.0.0, an RPC interface exists for Partially Signed Whive Transactions (PSBTs, as specified in
+Since Whiveyes Core 2.0.0, an RPC interface exists for Partially Signed Whiveyes Transactions (PSBTs, as specified in

 This document describes the overall workflow for producing signed transactions